mauriciolarroque/Bikeshare-Case-Study/README.md

 <br>

-* The next step is to calculate the `median` data for ride duration:
+* Now, we're going to calculate the `median` data for ride duration:

 <br>